TritonDataCenter/sdc-cloudapi/docs/index.md

     {
         "name": "test-policy",
         "rules": ["can rebootMachine"],
-        "description": "can reboot any machine"
+        "description": "can reboot any instance"
     }

 ### Example Response